Proven-Paradox/shaper-system/Handbook.md

 There is a point past which a character’s body can no longer endure injury, and they perish.
 For the enemies, this threshold should be quite low.
 Expendable sorts who play no major role in the story should likely just die immediately when their HP are spent.
 Plot-centric characters may have a higher threshold, three to five.
 The death of a player character has much larger implications on the game and should be considered more carefully.
 My recommendation is to declare a character with ten injuries dead.

 ### Is Resurrection a Thing?
 That is up to the Arbiter and should suit the setting.
 Allowing resurrection invites some serious questions.
 How common is it?
 What does it require?
-What stops the bad guys from being resurrected after the heroes are done with them?
+What stops antagonists from being resurrected after the heroes are done with them?
 The handbook is not going to set down hard rules for resurrecting dead player characters, because it should be custom to each setting.
 It’s worth noting that players are NOT necessarily entitled to this information.
 It’s up to the Arbiter.

-## Conditions and Properties
+## Status Ailments

 #### Blind
 You cannot see.
 If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.